Schedule a Free Consultation

 Understanding Teenage Anxiety Symptoms & Signs

 Try to remember how your teenage years were- you probably remember there being a lot of ups and downs.
-Teens go through a lot, both physically and mentally.
+Teens go through a lot, both physically and mentally, and these challenges can cause anxiety.

 Make your home a safe space for your teenager to express their feelings.
 Open communication is huge here, if they feel like they can’t express themselves, it can make the anxiety worse.
 Even if you think their worries are a little “silly”, listen to them and be empathetic.
 These are very real stressors for them.
 Saying something like ” I hear you, that must be really hard” can go a long way.